 Esthetician (Facial) Client Intake Form

-An esthetician client intake form is used by estheticians and spas to collect information on new clients before their first treatment.
-It may also be used to update a returning client’s file.
-The form will ask the client to provide details regarding their skin type, condition, skincare routine, and any specific concerns they wish to address.
+An esthetician client intake form is used by estheticians to collect information on new clients before their first treatment.
+The form asks the client to describe their skin type, condition, and routine, any allergies and issues, and any concerns they wish to address.
+Collecting this information ahead of time helps the esthetician prepare for the client’s specific needs.

 Esthetician (Facial) Client Intake Form

-An esthetician client intake form is used by estheticians and spas to collect information on new clients before their first treatment.
-It may also be used to update a returning client’s file.
-The form will ask the client to provide details regarding their skin type, condition, skincare routine, and any specific concerns they wish to address.
+An esthetician client intake form is used by estheticians to collect information on new clients before their first treatment.
+The form asks the client to describe their skin type, condition, and routine, any allergies and issues, and any concerns they wish to address.
+Collecting this information ahead of time helps the esthetician prepare for the client’s specific needs.

-An esthetician client intake form is used by estheticians and spas to collect information on new clients before their first treatment.
-It may also be used to update a returning client’s file.
-The form will ask the client to provide details regarding their skin type, condition, skincare routine, and any specific concerns they wish to address.
+An esthetician client intake form is used by estheticians to collect information on new clients before their first treatment.
+The form asks the client to describe their skin type, condition, and routine, any allergies and issues, and any concerns they wish to address.
+Collecting this information ahead of time helps the esthetician prepare for the client’s specific needs.

 1. Home »